 Because a given stock is held by multiple ETFs, we construct a single stock-level correlation measure for each date by value- and equal-weighting the different correlations of that stock with the various ETFs that hold it.
-In Columns 1 and 2 of Table 5, we use an indicator variable of whether or not this value-weighted or equal-weighted average stock correlation, respectively, is 'Above Median' as our measure of hedge quality.
+In Columns 1 and 2 of Table 5, we use an indicator variable of whether this valueweighted or equal-weighted average stock correlation, respectively, is 'Above Median' as our measure of hedge quality.
 In Columns 3 and 4 of Table 5, we use a decile rank of this value- and equal-weighted stock correlation, respectively, as our measure of hedge quality.
 With these proxies in hand, in Table 5, we repeat our analysis of the determinants of broker non-votes from Table 3 controlling for hedge quality.
-Using either hedge proxies, we find that the increase in broker non-votes is stronger for stocks that are more likely to be held as hedge.
-This result is consistent with counterparties selecting more efficient hedging strategies and the securities associated with those hedges being less likely to be voted, in line with the near universal non-voting policy in hedge trading positions attested to by ESMA above.26
+Using either hedge proxy, we find that the increase in broker non-votes is stronger for stocks that are more likely to be held as hedge.
+This result is consistent with APs selecting more efficient hedging strategies and the securities associated with those hedges being less likely to be voted, in line with the near universal non-voting policy in hedge trading positions attested to by ESMA above.28

 2.5.
-Directional vs. Operational ETF Shorting
+Operational vs. Directional ETF Shorting

 Our analysis so far has focused on phantom shares regardless of the nature of the ETF shorting activity.
 However, ETF shorting could be "operational" or "directional."
-Unlike directional shorting, which consists of borrowing ETF shares with the goal to short sell them for speculative or hedging purposes, operational shorting is used by market makers and/or APs (henceforth APs for brevity) to provide liquidity to the ETF market.
+Unlike directional shorting, which consists of borrowing ETF shares with the goal to short sell them for speculative or hedging purposes, operational shorting is used by APs to provide liquidity to the ETF market.
 Evans et al. (2021) show that operational shorting is an important component of the overall short interest in ETFs and is an essential component of ETF liquidity provision.